PascalWirtz/TrainzEx/README.md

 # TrainzEx
-TrainzEx is a small plugin interface allowing 3rd party plugins to communicate with the ingame Trainz World.
+TrainzEx is a small native Interface that allows 3rd party plugins communication with Trainz Railroad Simulator.